viamrobotics/docs/docs/viam/_index.md

 - **Vision** enabling your robot to intelligently see and interpret the world around it.
 - **Simultaneous Localization And Mapping (SLAM)** enabling your robot to map its surroundings and find its position on a map.

-On top of these services, the Viam platform provides a consistent programming interface for all robots, allowing you to program your robots in the language of your choice.
+On top of these services, the Viam platform provides a consistent programming interface for all robots, allowing you to control your robots with code in the language of your choice.

 To make use of these features, all you need to do is: